Tag: shrimp

 Filling

 • Start with Pork shoulder or Pork Butt.
 Hand-chop or coarse grind in food processor.
-When buying pork, look for coarse ground
+When buying pork, look for coarse ground.

-• Place ground pork and shrimp in a medium sized bowl.
-Add seasonings.
+• Add seasonings.
 Using chopsticks or a spoon, stir the mixture in one direction until the ingredients are well combined.
-Transfer half of the filling to a bowl.
-Reserve the other half for egg dumplings or steamed squash.

 Wrapping